rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 If households are reporting coronavirus (COVID-19) symptoms, PPE should be worn if a distance of 2 metres cannot be maintained.
-Anyone displaying symptoms should be encouraged to [book a test](https://www.gov.uk/guidance/coronavirus-covid-19-getting-tested){.govuk-link}.
+Anyone displaying symptoms should be encouraged to [book a coronavirus (COVID-19) test](https://www.gov.uk/guidance/coronavirus-covid-19-getting-tested){.govuk-link}.

 If it is not possible to find out whether any member of the household is